Award Winning Social Security Lawyer In Knoxville and Throughout East Tennessee

 Get The Disability Income You Deserve

 Remember, many claimants are initially denied disability income.
 Yet many of them go on to obtain Social Security benefits at a reconsideration hearing.
-With his knowledge of disability law and SSI disability, McKinnish Law Group, levels the playing field with a bureaucracy governed by strict federal laws and guidelines.
-Experienced disability lawyers can assist you effectively in all phases of your application for Social Security Disability by getting your full Social Security income.
+Our experienced disability lawyers can assist you effectively in all phases of your application for Social Security Disability by getting your full Social Security income.

 Social Security benefits are truly within reach of those with a legitimate disability claim.
-The lawyers of McKinnish Law Group, are knowledgeable, and they work hard to present evidence proving the magnitude of your disability and your financial challenges.
-Navigating the complicated SSI Disability forms, the hearing process and extensive bureaucratic issues can be daunting.
+Our lawyers of McKinnish Law Group, are knowledgeable, and we work hard to present evidence proving the magnitude of your disability and your financial challenges.

 It pays to have knowledgeable and experienced Social Security Disability lawyers who will assist you in understanding which Social Security Disability benefits you are due.
-We want to help you secure the disability benefits and Social Security benefits that you deserve!
-Contact us today.
-Our disability attorneys are here to assist you.
+We want to help you secure the disability benefits and benefits that you deserve.